ROZALIYA0206/whitepaper/README.md

 ### Validator Weighting

-We anticpate a reputation algorithm to reward truthful validators that provide consistently accurate information.
+We anticipate a reputation algorithm to reward truthful validators that provide consistently accurate information.
 Validators with a higher reputation will be prioritized to provide data over their weaker brothers.

 Rublix will attempt to provide reputable data on-chain by: